What is CertiPUR-US Certified and Why Does it Matter?

 For a company to use the CertiPUR-US logo, its products must undergo rigorous testing and meet all of the applicable criteria.

-If a company makes any unsubstantiated claims, it will lose its certification.
+If a company makes any unsubstantiated claims, it loses its certification.

 Independent Lab Tested